-- 1. Both the VS-102 and the VS-104 are suitable for use in any stage of the Daisy-Chain installation. - 2.
+- 1. The VS-108 is suitable for use in any stage of the Daisy-Chain installation. - 2.
 Connect the Video Out port from the first Video Separator unit to the Video In of the next unit in the chain.
 You should use a standard VGA cable that has one male and one female HDB-15 connector. - 3.
 Connect the power supplies to the Video Separator units and turn the power switch on. - 4.
 Adjust the Gain Control Slide Switch until you are getting the best video signal. - 5.
 Repeat steps 1-4 to connect more Video Separators into the chain.